 For some of the world’s biggest brands, design guesswork isn’t good enough.
 Something that the Post Office’s internal design team know all too well.
 Their branch finder is a very important function in one of their key user journeys and they suspected it wasn’t quite working as well as it should.
 Working with USIO our task was to guide an improved version, through user testing sessions and test report.

-Managed User Testing
+User Testing Planning & Facilitation

 Firstly we established what needed to be tested.
 Through and understanding of the Post Office’s key services and current branch finder User Journey, we knew it was fundamental we tested how a user perceived and interacted with these services through a mobile device.
-The participates were asked to run through a testing agenda involving the existing website and a new prototype while being recoded.
+The participates were asked to run through a testing agenda involving the existing website and a new prototype while being recorded.
 Issues and talking points were recorded during each sessions and this highlighted many interface problems that could not otherwise have been obtained without the use of real users on real devices.

 Report and Recommendations

-Most importantly this insight needed to be recored and passed back to the Post Office internal digital and design teams to act upon.
+Most importantly this insight needed to be recorded and passed back to the Post Office internal digital and design teams to act upon.
 The testing analysis gave them valuable insight into the proposition, information architecture and usability of the branch finder.
 The revised version is soon to be redesigned and further testing sessions scheduled to gain further user insight.

 Martin Fletcher, UX Designer, EPIK